Warnings: vomiting, Wei Wuxian’s general trauma.

 It was impossible to tell if she believed him, but either way, she helped him to his feet and walked him to his room.
-They went the long way around the kitchen rather than traverse it again, for which Wei Wuxian was grateful.
+They went the long way around the kitchen rather than try to traverse it again, for which Wei Wuxian was grateful.

 He washed his mouth and hair with weak hands while she prepared tea for him.
 He could hear her through the door of the little water room, walking hurriedly around his bed, leaving and then coming back a few minutes later.

 “I brought you something light to eat,” she said once he emerged from the little room.
 There was a steaming bowl of plain rice on his bedside table, as well as tea in a rust-colored pot.
-“I know you probably feel sick, but you need something on your stomach, A-Xian.”
+“I know you probably feel sick, but you need something in your stomach, A-Xian.”

 “Thank you, shijie,” he replied.